 - Access to optional features at modest or no cost

-Enjoy powerful and innovative operational and end-user benefits—and make this a Spring to remember, with your commitment to a cost saving solution!
-Let Lucidea make the purchase decision worth your while.
+Enjoy powerful, innovative operational and end-user benefits—and make your 2022 seriously successful, with your resolution to implement a cost saving solution.

-ACT NOW TO TAKE ADVANTAGE OF OUR SPRING INCENTIVES; THE PROMOTION EXPIRES MAY 31st, 2021!
+ACT NOW TO TAKE ADVANTAGE OF OUR NEW YEAR, NEW SYSTEM, NEW STRATEGY INCENTIVES; THE PROMOTION EXPIRES FEBRUARY 28th, 2022!